 We also respond mutual aid for fire or EMS to any community in need in the three-county area (Hampshire, Franklin, Hampden Counties).

 "To enhance the quality of life in our community by providing quality emergency and support services.
 Through the professionalism, pride, and excellence of our personnel, we will be the leaders in All Hazards preparation, response, and recovery.
 We will settle for nothing less than outstanding service as we conduct fire suppression, rescue and emergency medical services, fire prevention, safety education, hazardous materials incident response and disaster operations."

 News & Announcements:

-BURNING PERMITS: Open air burning season is CLOSED.
-Open air burning is allowed by state regulations from January 15th thru May 1st each year.
-Outdoor fires are prohibited except for small, contained fires for the purpose of cooking.
-For more information on the state regulations pertaining to open air burning please click here.
+Open air burning is allowed by State Regulations from January 15th through May 1st each year.
+For more information please click here.

-REPORTS POSTED: NEW!
-2017 Staffing Study added here.
 Copies of various reports done by and about the fire department spanning over three decades are available here.
 The reports and associated presentations give insight as to the activity level of the department both now and in the past, as well as information on the rationale and proposals for constructing a new fire station.
-Click here for list of available reports.
+Click here for a list of all available reports.